m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 **Mechanisms** are the tools by which policies are implemented.
 For example, in order to enforce the LRU policy of memory management above, memory addresses/blocks may be moved to the front of a queue every time they are accessed.
 When it comes time to swap memory to disk, the memory at the back of the queue can be swapped.
 In this example, the queue is the mechanism by which the LRU policy is implemented.

 ## What does the principle of separation of mechanism and policy mean?
-The idea behind separation of mechanism and policy is that how you enforce a policy shouldn’t be coupled to the policy itself.
+The idea behind separation of mechanism and policy is that how you enforce a policy shouldn't be coupled to the policy itself.
 Since a given policy is only valid in some contexts or during some states of execution, having a mechanism that only suits that policy is very brittle.
 Instead, we should try to make sure that our mechanism is able to support a variety of policies, as any one of these policies may be in effect at a given point in time.

 That being said, certain policies may occur more frequently than others, so it may make sense to optimize our mechanisms a little bit in one direction or anything while still maintaining their flexibility.

 ## What does the principle optimize for the common case mean?
 Optimizing for the common case means ensuring that the most frequent path of execution operates as performantly as possible.
 This is valuable for two reasons:
-- it’s simpler than trying to optimize across all possible cases
+- it's simpler than trying to optimize across all possible cases
 - it leads to the largest performance gains as you are optimizing the flow that by definition is executed the most often

 A great example of this is discussed in the SunOS paper, when talking about using threads for signal handling instead of changing masks before entering/after exiting a mutex: